- Course Code: EH2502A12

 - Entry Requirements

-You will need 120 UCAS points and a Level 2 Qualification or GCSE at Grade C or above in both English and Maths; one year’s recent experience working in a primary school for at least one day each school week (30 days) to allow you to carry out a placement for one day a week for three years (part-time) or one and half days a week for two years (full-time).
+You will need 48 UCAS points and a Level 2 Qualification or GCSE at Grade C or above in both English and Maths.
+In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
+One year’s recent experience working in a primary school for at least one day each school week (30 days) to allow you to carry out a placement for one day a week for three years (part-time) or one and half days a week for two years (full-time).